MarcinMoskala/KtAcademyPortal/README.md

 ## Desktop

-Desktop client with the same logic like Android app.
-Currently not working yet.
+Desktop TornadoFx client with the same logic like Android app.
+During designing.
+Warning: It is not working with OpenJDK because it doesn't include JavaFX by default.
+You need to use Oracle JDK.